 Installing and configuring Windows Server containers by using Docker

 Module 7: Overview of high availability and disaster recovery

 This module provides an overview of high availability and high availability with failover clustering in Windows Server 2016.
 It further explains how to plan high availability and disaster recovery solutions with Hyper-V virtual machines.
 Additionally, this module explains how to back up and restore the Windows Server 2016 operating system and data by using Windows Server Backup.

 Planning high availability and disaster recovery solutions with Hyper-V virtual machines

-Backing up and restoring the Windows Server 2016 operating system and data by using Windows Server B
+Backing up and restoring by using Windows Server Backup

 High availability with failover clustering in Windows Server 2016

 Lab : Planning and implementing a high availability and disaster recovery solution